TopperDEL/uplink.net/README.md

 git clone https://github.com/topperdel/uplink.net.git
 ```

-If you want you can adjust the Storj-Version to use (the github-tag) by setting the STORJ_VERSION-Parameter within build.bat to the one to use.
+If you want you can adjust the uplinkc-Version to use (the github-tag) by setting the STORJ_VERSION-Parameter within build.bat to the one to use.

 Then do
 ```